 As much as possible, I have tried to hide their location within the bag.
 Although many people are selling AirTag keychain holders, I will not use one of these on the key clip in my camera bag and essentially advertise to any thief that they are being tracked.
 For now, I have stashed them in the hidden corners of the bags.
 When I have a little more time, I plan on stitching them into the lining.

-Note: I am not advocating AirTags as an alternative to photographic equipment insurance.
-If you carry enough photo gear to use AirTags for this purpose, you should also have insurance.
+IMPORTANT: I am not advocating AirTags as an alternative to photographic equipment insurance.
+You should also have insurance if you carry enough photo gear to consider using AirTags for this purpose.
 Period.
 Don’t be another person who gets their bag stolen with no insurance and has to rely on the kindness of strangers through a crowd-funding platform.

 What About Cameras or Lenses?